jaimejim/lecture/src/coapmessage.md

 # A CoAP Message

 As explained in [RFC7252](https://tools.ietf.org/html/rfc7252) CoAP messages are very compact and by default transported over UDP, there is TCP support too for NATed environments, but UDP was the intended original transport.
 CoAP messages are encoded in a simple binary format with a very compact header of 4 bytes.
 The `version` indicates the CoAP version, the message `type` can be (`CON`, `NON`, `ACK` and `RST`).
 This is followed by a variable-length `Token` value, which can be between 0 and 8 bytes long.
 Then it has the response or method `codes` (e.g. `0.01` (GET) , `0.02` (POST) , `2.05` (Success) , `4.04` (Not Found)).
 Then there is the Message ID, which is a 16 bit field to detect message duplication.
 There are then several Options that allow for extensibility and finally the payload with the actual data.
+The `0xFF` or `11111111` is a marker to indicate the end of the header and beginning of the payload.

 ``` md
     0                   1                   2                   3